rabbitmq/rabbitmq-website/site/disk-alarms.md

 2019-04-01 12:02:11.564 [info] &lt;0.329.0&gt; Disk free limit set to 950MB
 </pre>

-Free disk space monitoring will be disabled on unrecognised platforms, causing an entry such as the one below:
+Free disk space monitoring will be deactivatedon unrecognised platforms, causing an entry such as the one below:

 <pre class="lang-ini">